Shweta-Sharma91/new/sessions.md

 Syntax
  - setTimeOut(function,miliseconds)
  ```
- this method calls a function and execute an expression after a specified number of milisexonds
+ this method calls a function and execute an expression after a specified number of miliseconds
  - This function is only execute once.if you want to repeat it then you have to use setinterval() method.
  ```
  syntax